This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 I use these same techniques to create the monthly zine, ‘Around The Year’.

-I want to be completely transparent about how my designs are created because I can’t take credit for having sat down with pencils, a sketchbook and watercolour paints; my designs are entirely digitally created via a mix of AI technology (the Midjourney software), Procreate (using digital brushes), PicMonkey design (when adding textures and fonts) and Indesign (for prints).
+I want to be completely transparent about how AI is used in some designs because I know not everyone likes the notion of AI.
+I can’t take credit for having sat down with pencils, a sketchbook and watercolour paints to create from scratch, although I do frequently add pen and pencil crayon shading to images before scanning back in.
+Where AI technology is used it is the Midjourney software.
+Other digital design software I use includes Procreate (using digital brushes), PicMonkey design (when adding textures and fonts) and Indesign (for prints).
 I acknowledge that this is a very high tech/futuristic method to create designs that look old/timeworn!
 This process (or indeed, the resulting design) isn’t for everyone and there are those who feel it doesn’t have a place in the art world.
-I would like to say with complete honesty that I absolutely don’t intend to present myself as a skilled artist or illustrator within the artworld by any means - my aim is to simply create happy products that add a little cuteness to your home, bringing the faded charm of old, vintage imagery back to life in the 21st century and into everyday homeware and gifts.
+I would like to say with complete honesty that I absolutely don’t intend to present myself as a skilled artist or illustrator by any means - my aim is to simply create happy products that add a little cuteness to your home, bringing the faded charm of old, vintage imagery back to life in the 21st century and into everyday homeware and gifts.

 I do hope you enjoy your visit to my little online shop.
 Thanks so much for stopping by!!